FIL at a glance..

 Visit our FAQ page for answers to the most frequently asked questions about Facial Infiltrating Lipomatosis.

-All of the above are names being used for the same ultra-rare craniofacial overgrowth
+All of the above are some of the names being used for the same ultra-rare craniofacial overgrowth

-called Hemifacial Hypertrophy), but for this diagnosis the facial asymmetry remains
+Hemifacial Hypertrophy), but for this diagnosis the facial asymmetry remains consistent without

-FIL can be an isolated condition or associated with other conditions like Hemimegalencephaly and CLOVES syndrome which are also a part of the PIK3CA Related Overgrowth Spectrum (PROS).
+FIL can be an isolated condition or associated with other conditions like M-CM, Hemimegalencephaly or CLOVES syndrome which are also a part of the PIK3CA Related Overgrowth Spectrum (PROS).
 You can read more about PROS on our PROS page.

 A diagnosis of FIL can be based solely on clinical observations, but Magnetic Resonance Imaging (MRI) provides the best delineation.